If you're looking to sell products internationally o

 9. Flipkart

-Flipkart is a top ecommerce website in India that generated revenue of $4.6 billion in October 2021 alone.
+Flipkart is a top ecommerce website in India that generated revenue of $8.5 billion in 2024.
 The platform initially started as an online bookstore but has since expanded into other product categories like clothing, furniture, grocery, and travel.

 Flipkart offers several reasons to sell on its marketplace.
 It has an easy interface and allows you to create a merchant profile for free.
-Listing a product gets you in front of over 200 million users.
-And when you sell on Flipkart, you don’t have to worry about how you will deliver products to your customers.
-With a strong fulfillment network consisting of 10,000 delivery agents and 200+ pick-up hubs, Flipkart ensures fast delivery of your items while letting you insure yourself from losses with its Seller Protection program.
+Listing a product gets you in front of over 180 million active users.
+And when you sell on Flipkart, you don't have to worry about how you will deliver products to your customers.
+Thanks to the scale of its logistics network, Flipkart ensures fast delivery of your items while letting you insure yourself from losses with its Seller Protection program.

 10. Shopee